Click on the links for additional information.

 The equipment is available for checkout from the main library, Palosaari library, Vähäkyrö library, Variska library and Meeting point Huudi.
 The gym games bags are available from Palosaari, Huudi, Suvilahti, Sundom and Variska libraries.

-The main library, Palosaari Library and Suvilahti library have public scanners.
+Palosaari Library and Suvilahti library have public scanners.
 The scanners in Sundom and Vähäkyrö libraries can only be used during regular opening hours when the service desks are staffed.
+Scanning fee as listed in Library fees and charges.

 Room 2 services